l2beat/l2beat/packages/frontend2/README.md

 ## Setup

 To run or develop frontend2 you need to install and build its dependencies.
-You can do it by running the following command in the repository root:
+You can do it by running the following commands in the repository root:

 ```
 yarn